Pemmican | Definition | Meaning | Shelf Life | Benefits | Recipe | FAQ

 The only important thing is that the liquid fat is at the right temperature.
 If it is too hot, it will harm the taste.
 It will damage the texture when it is too cold and clumps together.

-The survival food can last years if you store pemmican in a cool and dry place.
+The survival food can last years if stored in a cool and dry place.

-Nevertheless, pemmican is a more valuable energy source for extraordinary adventures than a casual snack.
+Nevertheless, it is a more valuable energy source for extraordinary adventures than a casual snack.

 That’s why it tastes nowhere better than in nature.
 Because of the natural healthy fat, you don’t have to pack butter if you bring pemmican.